kaustubhkarnik94/sql-injection/README.md

 This repository is strictly for educational purposes only.
 It contains materials and scripts for learning about SQL injection vulnerabilities in a controlled, ethical environment. **Do not use these scripts on systems you do not own or have explicit permission to test**.

 The labs in this repository are based on the SQL Injection learning path provided by **PortSwigger**.
-All code in this repository, including scripts and solutions, is my own work and is shared for educational purposes only.
+The code and solutions in this repository have been created with assistance from external educational resources and are shared for educational purposes only.

 ## Acknowledgments

 A special thanks to **PortSwigger** for providing the SQL Injection learning path, which has been an invaluable resource for understanding and practicing web application security.
-Without their educational content, this repository would not have been possible.